- I Cannot Connect to the Boxcryptor Servers

 - If you want to copy or move your files to another location or app in decrypted mode, the file browser allows you to view an unecrypted version and export this version to other apps.

-Camera Upload backs up any photo or video you take with your smartphone or tablet.
-All new photos or videos are automatically encrypted and synchronized to your selected target location.
+The Camera Upload backs up any photo or video you take with your smartphone or tablet.
+All new photos or videos are saved automatically and encrypted to Boxcryptor Photos within your previously selected cloud provider.

 To enable Camera Upload, follow these steps: